refinedev/refine/examples/app-crm/README.md

 > 🚨 This example has been moved to the Enterprise Edition.
-However, we still have a version available for the Community Edition.
+However, we still have a version available for the Community.
 You can check it out [here](https://github.com/refinedev/refine/tree/master/examples/app-crm-minimal).

 [![Cover Image](https://refine.ams3.cdn.digitaloceanspaces.com/example-readmes/CRM/crm-readme-temp.png "Cover Image")](https://github.com/refinedev/refine)